hypertokenx/research-notes/rag-overview.md

 A correct answer may exist in the knowledge base while the system still fails because:

-- the query is poorly formulated;
+- the query is poorly formulated
-- the relevant document is not retrieved;
+- the relevant document is not retrieved
-- the document is ranked too low;
+- the document is ranked too low
-- chunking separates related information;
+- chunking separates related information
-- the retrieved context is incomplete;
+- the retrieved context is incomplete
-- irrelevant documents crowd out useful evidence.
+- irrelevant documents crowd out useful evidence

 Therefore retrieval recall and relevance deserve separate evaluation.